SDA BIO provides following vaccine adjuvants:

 What is the function of an adjuvant?

 Adjuvants can be magic sauce of modern vaccines, they are the ingredients used in some vaccines that help create a stronger immune response in human or animal individuals receiving the vaccines.
 In other words, adjuvants help vaccines work better.
 SDA BIO vaccine adjuvants are the compositions that increase the intensity of the humoral immune response and various cell-mediated responses to the particular antigens once the adjuvents are administrated with these antigens.
 Adjuvants function to reduce the viscosity of the vaccines and therefore enhance the syringebility and injectability.
 Adjuvants mask the toxin residue in the antigen, which in turn makes vaccine more tolerated for not causing local or systemic reaction, and increase the vaccine safety.
 Adjuvants are useful for enabling vaccines to minimize side effects related to the immune response, such as stress and fever.
 Adjuvants fundementally reduce the vaccine dose and number of injections as antigen-sparing.
 SDA BIO adjuvants are extremely thermo stable which increases the vaccine’s stability.
 SDA BIO has general match with various types of antigens.
 SDA BIO products offer a selection of emulsion-based adjuvants oil-in-water, water-in-oil, water-in-oil-in-water, polymer-latex adjuvants that have transparent appearance.
 The key skill of SDA BIO “aquous adjuvants” is polymerization of water soluble ethylenic, acrylamide and hydrophilic monomers, and dispersion of an extremely high HLB oily phase emulsifier system to develop “latex”.
 Upon combination of this latex with high volume antigens, the system turns to oil-in-polymer nanoparticle with high capacity of retaining, slow releasing, and lymphocyte presenting the antigen.
-SDA BIO vaccine adjuvants of all types 1) oil-in-water formulation, 2) polymeric latex transparent formulation, 3) sub-nano-emulsion transparent complex, are standardized to be 10 times concentrates and are ready to mix/disperse with antigens.
+SDA BIO vaccine adjuvants of all types 1) oil-in-water formulation, 2) polymeric latex transparent formulation, 3) sub-nano-emulsion transparent complex, 4) cationic nanoemulsion for nucleic antigens, 5) multi-phase emulsion, which are standardized to be 10 times concentrates and are ready to mix/disperse with antigens.

 What is the mechanism related to SDA BIO adjuvants?